 The confectionery of a building was designed Carrere & Hastings in the late French Renaissance style in 1894 and built for Henry T. Sloane, the son of the founders of the carpet firm W & J Sloane.
 It housed a private school until recently and is now once again a private home.
 Look up at all the beautiful detail work in the stone and the accents along the roof of the house.
 The masonry is superb and the house has been been so nicely restored.

 Having walked both sides of FDR Drive (to what you can), East End Avenue and York Avenue, I re-walked York Avenue again to look at the Henderson Place homes by Carl Schurz Park and East 86th Street one more time.
 These homes are such a special and unique part of the neighborhood and if the builders had known how expensive they would become 100 years later would have probably built more of them.

-Having walked both sides of Fifth Avenue and all of East 84th I took a pit stop at Glaser’s Bakery at 1670 1st Avenue (see my review on TripAdvisor and DiningonaShoeStringinNYC@Wordpress.com) for some dessert.
+Having walked both sides of Fifth Avenue and all of East 84th I took a pit stop at Glaser’s Bakery at 1670 1st Avenue (Now Closed: see my review on TripAdvisor and DiningonaShoeStringinNYC@Wordpress.com) for some dessert.
 I swear that I think I am walking the Upper East Side first just so that I can go there before I take the subway back downtown.
 I love this place!